Universal Credit childcare costs | Eligibility

 Who is eligible for Universal Credit childcare costs?

-To be eligible for the childcare cost element of Universal Credit, you must be in paid work or have an offer to start working before your next Universal Credit assessment period.
+To claim the childcare cost element of Universal Credit, you must be in paid work or have an offer to start working (before your next Universal Credit assessment period).

 Working families with children under 17 can claim Universal Credit in England, Wales, Scotland and Northern Ireland.
-To be eligible:

-• you must live in the UK, be low on income or out of work, be aged 18 or over, under state pension age and have less than £16,000 in savings and investments between you and your partner.
+• You must live in the UK, be low on income or out of work, be aged 18 or over, under state pension age and have less than £16,000 in savings and investments between you and your partner.

 • If you live with a partner, you both need to be in paid work, unless your partner cannot look after your children.

-• If you’re on sick leave, you may also be eligible if you’re getting Statutory Sick Pay
+• If you’re on sick leave, you may also be eligible if you’re getting Statutory Sick Pay.

 • Your childcare must be with ‘registered’ childcare providers.
 Usually that means they registered with OFSTED, the Care Inspectorate in Scotland or the Care Inspectorate Wales.